 Brette's Answer: No child support is due until an order is entered.
 It then generally becomes due the next week or next month (depending on whether it is being paid weekly or monthly).

-Jeanne's Question: My settlement papers in an uncontested divorce stated that child support would begin on the 1st of the month (no specific month was stated).
+Jeanne's Question: My settlement papers stated that child support would begin on the 1st of the month (no specific month was stated).
 My lawyer says that since these papers were signed in February, child support should begin as of March.
 My divorce was not final until April.
 I was never able to collect the child support for March.
 Do I have a case?
 My lawyer tells me just to forget about it.

 Brette's Answer: The amount you would spend paying your lawyer to litigate that would probably exceed the amount you are owed.